 Turkey day is fast approaching, and as you start to plan out your elaborate meals and decorate your table with Pinterest-level precision, don’t forget to plan around the hungriest, most enthusiastic eaters in your family: your dogs.
 Unfortunately your furry family members who are most excited about this food-centric holiday may be exposed to some potentially dangerous factors on the big day.
-Here are some extra precautions to take before bringing everyone over to gobble up some turkey this Thanksgiving.
-Show your pups how grateful you are for them by keeping them safe!
+Here are some Thanksgiving safety tips for dogs before bringing everyone over to gobble up some turkey.
+Show your pups how grateful you are for them with these Thanksgiving pet safety tips!

 1. Protect the Prep